Fast Bayesian Basis Selection for Functional Data Representation with Correlated Errors: Simulations

 Table \ref{tab:sim12} shows the mean estimated coefficients for the basis functions computed as described in Section \ref{sec:sims}, along with their respective standard deviations (SD).
 Notably, the estimated coefficients closely align with the true values in both scenarios with higher standard deviations for scenario 2 due to the higher noise variance.

-In the left panels of Figure \ref{fig:curve_sim12}, we present the estimated mean curve, along with a $95\%$ equal-tailed credible band for one simulated dataset under both scenarios ($\sigma = 0.1$ and $\sigma = 0.2$) obtained from our proposed method which accounts for the data correlation structure.
+In Figures 1a and 1c, we present the estimated mean curve over the $m = 5$ replicates, $\hat{g}$, along with a $95\%$ equal-tailed credible band for one simulated dataset under both scenarios ($\sigma = 0.1$ and $\sigma = 0.2$) obtained from our proposed variational EM method which accounts for the data correlation structure.
 Notably, the estimated mean curve closely aligned with the true curve consistently across the evaluation points.
-Regarding the credible band, we observe that the band is relatively narrow, and as expected, the band widen with a higher noise variance.
+Regarding the credible band, we observe that the band is relatively narrow, and the band widens with a higher noise variance.
+In particular, for this scenario, Figures 1-3 in the Supplementary Material show the estimated smooth curve corresponding to each individual replicate and each individual mean across all simulated datasets, which also aligns to the true curve.

 Furthermore, Figure \ref{fig:curve_sim12} also compares the results when accounting for the data correlation structure using our proposed method with those obtained when the covariance structure is misspecified by assuming the observations within a curve are uncorrelated.
-When the correlation in the data is misspecified, the uncertainty in the results is underestimated, leading to narrower credible bands, as shown in Figure \ref{fig:curve_sim12}.
-To further investigate this behaviour we observe that the mean estimated noise variances for the proposed method are $0.0097$ and $0.0388$ for $\sigma^2 = 0.1^2$ and $\sigma^2 = 0.2^2$, respectively across the 100 simulated datasets.
+When the correlation in the data is misspecified, the uncertainty in the results is underestimated, leading to narrower credible bands, as shown in Figures 1b and 1d.
+To further investigate this behaviour we observe that the mean estimated noise variances for the proposed method are $0.0097$ and $0.0388$ for the scenarios with $\sigma^2 = 0.1^2$ and $\sigma^2 = 0.2^2$, respectively across the 100 simulated datasets.
 In contrast, for the misspecified scenarios, the mean estimated noise variances across the simulated datasets are $0.0044$ and $0.0178$ for $\sigma^2 = 0.1^2$ and $\sigma^2 = 0.2^2$, respectively.
 This demonstrates that the noise variance is underestimated in the misspecified scenarios.

-Additionally, our model effectively selects the correct basis functions, as demonstrated in Figure \ref{fig:boxplot_sim12}, where boxplots distant from zero correspond to true basis coefficients generated far from zero.
-Finally, the estimated correlation decay parameter obtained using our proposed method averages $6.2116$ and $6.1784$ across the 100 simulated datasets with $\sigma = 0.1$ and $\sigma = 0.2$ respectively.
+This behaviour was also observed when considering a Gibbs sampler (results not shown) under a misspecified correlation structure in the estimation process.